 Every time I go out with my dogs, I think about how wonderful they are.

-I stopped talking about it to those who do not understand, and I learned to communicate with others of the same mindset.
+I stopped talking about it to those who do not understand, and I learned to communicate with others who feel the same as I.

 I have met some amazing people I now call friends from all over this big world because of my dogs.

-I spent money that I did not have, giving up many things.
+I spent money that I did not have, giving up many things I wanted or needed, but all these things are not worth even one special moment with my dogs.

 They are not just a pet or a thing that I own, they are the lost part of my soul and my spirit.

-And when someone says to me: “It’s just a dog”, I do not answer.
-I just swing my head and smile,
+And when someone says to me: “It’s just a dog”,… I do not answer.
+I just walk away and smile,

 A dog….. only the person who loves them understands it.